Rugrats

-On July 21, 2001, Nickelodeon broadcast the made-for-TV special All Growed Up to celebrate the 10th anniversary of the series.
-The special was a pilot for the Rugrats sequel series All Grown Up!, which aired from 2003 to 2008.
-It chronicles the lives of the babies and their parents after they age 10 years.
+On July 21, 2001, Nickelodeon broadcast the TV special All Growed Up to celebrate the 10th anniversary of the series.
+The special would eventually be considered a pilot for the Rugrats sequel series All Grown Up!, which aired from 2003 to 2008.
+It chronicles the lives of the characters after they age 10 years.
+The final episode of Rugrats aired on August 1, 2004, bringing the series to a total of 172 episodes over nine seasons.
+Two direct-to-video specials were released in 2005 and 2006 under the moniker Rugrats Tales from the Crib.
 A spin-off series, Rugrats Pre-School Daze, aired four episodes in 2008.

-Two direct-to-video specials were released in 2005 and 2006 under the title Rugrats: Tales from the Crib.
+The 13-year run ties Rugrats with King of the Hill as the eighth-longest-running American animated television series.
+Rugrats is Nickelodeon's third longest-running animated series, behind SpongeBob SquarePants and The Fairly OddParents, and one of the longest-running animated series overall.
+Until SpongeBob SquarePants aired its 173rd episode in 2012, Rugrats was Nickelodeon's longest-running cartoon.

+Rugrats gained over 20 awards, including four Daytime Emmy Awards, six Kids' Choice Awards, and its own star on the Hollywood Walk of Fame.
+The series anchored Nickelodeon as the network's top-rated series from 1995 to 2001.
 Tie-in media for the series include video games, comics, toys, and various other merchandise.

-Rugrats gained over 20 awards during its 13-year run, including four Daytime Emmy Awards, six Kids' Choice Awards, and its own star on the Hollywood Walk of Fame.
-The series became a hit, garnering high ratings, and anchored Nickelodeon as the network's top-rated show from 1995 to 2001.
-Until SpongeBob SquarePants aired its 173rd episode in 2012, Rugrats was Nickelodeon's longest-running cartoon.

-A reboot of the series executive-produced by the original creative team of Klasky, Csupó, and Germain premiered on Paramount+ on May 27, 2021.
+A reboot of the series executive-produced by the original creative team of Klasky, Csupó, and Germain premiered on Paramount+ in 2021.